 - Avoid tipping (else should be under 20%) as it’s not required.

 How Much Does a New York Tourist Visa Cost?

 The tourist visa application must be applied whether a visa is issued or not.
 Different types of visas required different fees, nonimmigrant visa types are US$160, including tourist, business, student, and exchange visas.
-Check the details payment here for US Visa.
-Make sure of not paying for the second time as it is non-refundable.
+Check the details of payment here for US Visa.
+Make sure not to pay for the second time as it is non-refundable.

 How Do I Get a New York Tourist Visa?

 An online application form for Electronic System for Travel Authorisation needs to be filled out before you step into New York.
 Pay $14 to apply for ESTA which can be paid through credit card or PayPal.
 Even if you’re traveling with kids, make sure they have their own ESTA.